hasanmoudud/geocompr/main.md

 The landslide initiation point is located in the scarp of a landslide polygon.
 See @muenchow_geomorphic_2012 for further details.
 ]

-The coordinates for the non-landslide points were sampled randomly from the study area, with the restriction that they must fall outside a small buffer around the landslide polygons.
 There are 175 landslide points and 1360 non-landslide, as shown by `summary(landslides)`.
+The 1360 non-landslide points were sampled randomly from the study area, with the restriction that they must fall outside a small buffer around the landslide polygons.

-To make number of landslide and non-landslide points balanced, let us sample 175 from the 1360 non-landslide points.
+To make the number of landslide and non-landslide points balanced, let us sample 175 from the 1360 non-landslide points.^[The `landslides` dataset has been used in classes and summer schools.
+To show how predictive performance of different algorithms changes with an unbalanced and highly spatially autocorrelated response variable, 1360 non-landslide points were randomly selected, i.e. much more absences than presences.
+However, especially a logistic regression with a log-link, as used in this chapter, expects roughly the same number of presences and absences in the response.]

 ```r